Quantum-Informed Machine Learning for Predicting Spatiotemporal Chaos with Practical Quantum Advantage: INTRODUCTION

-Here, we propose a Quantum-Informed Machine Learning (QIML) architecture for learning chaotic dynamical systems.
-At the core of QIML is a quantum circuit Born machine (QCBM)~\cite{liu2018differentiable, benedetti2019generative}, which is trained on superconducting quantum hardware to learn invariant statistical properties directly from observational data.
+\R{To address these limitations, we propose a Quantum-Informed Machine Learning (QIML) architecture, as shown in Fig.~\ref{fig:qimls}m, a specialised hybrid quantum–classical framework for chaotic systems.} The quantum component is a sample-based quantum generator grounded on the quantum circuit Born machine~\cite{liu2018differentiable,benedetti2019generative}, trained once offline on quantum hardware to learn invariant statistical properties directly from observational data.
+The resulting compact quantum prior (Q-Prior) can be deployed broadly and efficiently without ongoing quantum–classical iteration, eliminating the need for repeated access to quantum hardware during training.
+This design is specifically tailored to learning the dynamics of nonlinear PDEs.
 These properties capture complex, high-dimensional distributions compactly by leveraging entangled quantum states.
-Unlike standard deep-learning surrogates, such as fully connected or convolutional networks that require large parameter counts to represent such structures, QCBMs operate in exponentially large Hilbert spaces, enabling expressive modelling with as few as 10 to 15 qubits.
-Crucially, this framework circumvents the data-loading bottleneck common to many quantum machine learning algorithms.
-The QCBM does not need to encode raw data onto quantum states; instead, it learns a compressed, generative model of the data's underlying statistical properties.
+Unlike standard deep-learning surrogates, such as fully connected or convolutional networks that require large parameter counts to represent such structures, the quantum generators operate in exponentially large Hilbert spaces, enabling expressive modelling with as few as 10 to 15 qubits for the systems in this paper.
+Crucially, this framework circumvents the data-loading bottleneck common to many QML algorithms.
+The generator does not need to encode raw data onto quantum states; instead, it learns a compressed, generative model of the data's underlying statistical properties.
 The model is trained with a sample-based Maximum Mean Discrepancy (MMD) loss~\cite{gretton2012kernel}, enabling it to learn the quantum representation without knowing the data distribution.
-The resulting quantum prior (Q-prior) is a highly memory-efficient ``quantum device interpreter" that captures the system's essential statistics in a compact set of parameters in quantum circuits.
-The data storage requirement is consistently reduced by over two order of magnitude across the studied systems when using the Q-priors instead of the raw simulation data.
-The resulting Q-prior is then embedded into a Koopman-based machine learning model, guiding it to maintain long-term statistical fidelity while mitigating autoregressive instabilities such as gradient vanishing or explosion.
-The QIML framework is implemented as a modular pipeline that integrates quantum-generated priors into a differentiable classical loss~\cite{freire2024analise}.
-This enables joint optimisation of statistical consistency and dynamical fidelity, including full compatibility with existing superconducting quantum hardware.
-Even without achieving full quantum advantage~\cite{cerezo2022challenges}, the inclusion of Q-priors significantly improves parameter efficiency, prediction stability, and statistical alignment in high-dimensional chaotic regimes.
-This work demonstrates that QIML provides a practical and scalable hybrid solution for scientific machine learning: one that leverages quantum expressivity while remaining compatible with the practical constraints of current quantum hardware.
+After the training of the quantum generator, the resulting Q-Prior is then integrated into an autoregressive, unitary-enhanced Koopman-based machine learning framework~\cite{budivsic2012applied}.
+This architecture is powerful for learning dynamical systems as it can linearize nonlinear dynamics in a lifted observable space, making it effective for capturing coherent structures~\cite{mezic2021koopman,brunton2021modern}.
+However, for high-dimensional chaotic systems, its ability to maintain predictive stability remains a significant challenge, often failing to preserve the systems' physical invariant measures over extended rollouts (i.e. recursive 1-in-1-out predictions where each forecasted state is fed back as input for the next step).
+This is particularly true when modelling data for which no closed-form governing equation is known—as is the case for a two-dimensional cross-section extracted from a three-dimensional turbulent domain.
+We address this limitation by embedding the Q-Prior as a differentiable constraint directly within the loss function.
+This composite loss, which penalizes divergence from the Q-Prior, imposes a powerful statistical regularization on the evolution of the Koopman operator, guiding it to learn a physically consistent and stable long-term dynamic.
+We evaluate our QIML framework against its classical counterpart without Q-informed guidance, as well as two leading machine learning models: the FNO for general PDE-based systems and the Markov Neural Operator (MNO)~\cite{li2021learning} specifically designed for chaotic dynamics.
+Our QIML framework outperforms all baseline models while requiring orders of magnitude fewer trainable parameters.